 MLHU announces that rebooking for second doses for 80+ will begin next week

-A limited supply of vaccines is causing the Middlsex-London Health Unit (MLHU) to delay when they will start taking rebookings for second doses of the COVID-19 vaccine for those 80 and older.
+A limited supply of vaccines is causing the Middlesex-London Health Unit (MLHU) to delay when they will start taking rebookings for second doses of the COVID-19 vaccine for those 80 and older.

-As of today the province has opened up accelerated second doses for those 80 plus however the MLHU says they are not yet in a position to do so.
+As of Monday the province has opened up accelerated second doses for those 80 plus, however the MLHU says they are not yet in a position to do so.

-"The province indicated those 80 years of age and older could begin re-scheduling their second doze appointments as early as this morning, given that some health units have more vaccine supply than needed for those seeking first doses in their areas.
-That is not the case in Middlesex and London, when most vaccine appointments continue to be first doses," read a statement releases from the health unit Monday morning.
+"The province indicated those 80 years of age and older could begin rescheduling their second dose appointments as early as (Monday) morning, given that some health units have more vaccine supply than needed for those seeking first doses in their areas.
+That is not the case in Middlesex and London, when most vaccine appointments continue to be first doses," read a statement releases from the health unit.

+The health unit also confirmed Monday they will begin taking rebookings on June 7, a week after much of the rest of the province.

-Many residents already have an appointment for a second dose, the accelerated process is in place to allow those to possibly get their second shot sooner than the original four month plan.
+Many residents already have an appointment for a second dose, the accelerated process is in place to allow some to possibly get their second shot sooner than the original four-month plan.

-Several viewers reported that they were unable to get through to the health unit this morning believing they could begin rebooking.
+Several viewers reported that they were unable to get through to the health unit Monday morning, believing they could begin rebooking.

-One caller to CTV News who wished to remain anonymous said they were told that it could be a few days before appointments would be made available.

-On Monday the health unit confirmed they will begin taking rebookings on June 7.
+Marlene Lasenby, the main caregiver for her husband Fred who is undergoing cancer treatments, was frustrated by the phone delays and confusion.

+“It was terrible, it was ridiculous,” she says.
+“The line was busy constantly and then the line was out of order, it was frustrating.”

+Fred has both of his shots, but 80-year-old Marlene is scheduled to get her second shot in July and wants it moved up.
+She’s going to try again next week.

+“I just want to get our needles and move on like everybody else does.”

-On Friday the province announced that appointments for accelerated doses would become available Monday morning.
+It was on Friday the province announced plans to make appointments for accelerated doses available Monday morning.

-It means that second doses are theoretically available sooner than the original four month plan issued by the provine earlier this year.

 In response to the move the health unit said they were working on a plan to accommodate the change in direction.